+- 1. Eradicate extreme poverty and hunger

+- 2. Achieve universal primary education

 - 3. Promote gender equality and empower women

 - 4. Reduce child mortality

 - 5. Improve maternal health

 - 6. Combat HIV/AIDS, malaria, and other diseases

 - 7. Ensure environmental sustainability

 - 8. A global partnership for development

 Since 2000, the General Assembly has demanded and received annual reports quantifying country and regional progress towards the MDGs.
 In this way, the GA encourages both short- and long-term progress on the goals.
-The GA has also repeatedly urged all developed member states to commit to donating 0.7 percent of their country's gross domestic product toward overseas development assistance.
-As of 2012, forty percent of the targets have been met or are expected to be met by 2015, while ten percent of the indicators have deteriorated or shown no progress.
+The GA has also repeatedly urged all developed member states to commit to donating 0.7 percent of their